AltairaLabs/astro-ai-coauther/docs/promptpack-and-tools.md

 ### Editing Prompts

-To modify the LLM behavior, edit `prompts/source-context-detection.json`:
+To modify the LLM behavior, edit the PromptArena config in `prompts/src/prompts/source-context-detection.yaml`, then compile to `prompts/dist/source-context-detection.json`:

 ```json
 {